wanjikuciku/Piktures/README.md

 ### By Lorna wanjiku

 ## Description
-This is a website that allows app's users to view pictures and search for categories and locations.
+This is a website that allows app's users to view pictures and search for categories and locations of their choise.

 ## Specifications
 Users can view pictures.